DrewNaylor/guinget/docs/How-to-use.md

 ## Applying marked changes

+Marked changes are applied using the `Apply changes` dialog, accessible through any of the following:
+- The `Apply changes...` toolbar button
+- `Package list>Apply changes...`
+- Pressing `Ctrl+H`

-Marked changes are applied using the `Apply changes` dialog, accessible through either the `Apply changes...` toolbar button or via `Package list>Apply changes...`.
-Batch package installs (and uninstalls, when that's supported) are not supported yet, so you'll have to either double-click or press `Enter` on each package in the list to install it when ready.
+You can install one package at a time by double-clicking or pressing `Enter` on each package in the list to install it when ready.

+### Installation options

+The following installation options are available:
+- Interactive installation: check the `Interactive install (-i)` checkbox to have winget give you an interactive installer instead of an automated one.
+- Elevated winget: check the `Elevate winget (UAC)` checkbox to run winget as an administrator.
+This may help for some packages that complain about not having permissions when installing them.
+Typically it's used in case you usually run Windows from a standard/limited user account and have an administrator account for system modification and application installation.
+Please note that Windows 10 version 2004 might not be compatible with this option.

-Starting in version 0.1.1, you can have packages install interactively with the `Install interactively (-i)` checkbox in the `Apply changes` window.
-This will persist across closing the window and restarting the application.
+These will persist across closing the `Apply changes` window and restarting or upgrading guinget.
+Additionally, some options may also apply to actions like uninstallation.

 ## Searching for packages